 Q: What are you working on at the moment?

-A: As an artist: on a Deep/Future House kind of song with 115 BPM with a beautiful female voice on it.
+A: As an artist: on a tech house record.
 I'll keep you updated when it's released.
 As an engineer: on a Future Rave project.

 Q: Analog or digital and why?